FailAcademy/learning/wdp-vancouver/_lessons/week-03/04-sass.md

 ## Pre-Work

+Be sure to [follow these directions to install Sass](http://sass-lang.com/install) before class.

-Visit the SASS homepage and take a look around!
+Then visit the SASS homepage and take a look around!

 - [SASS Homepage](http://sass-lang.com/guide)

 ### Challenge Yourself: